rmakinn/rkinneavy/content/docs/blog/computational-therapy.md

 # Computational Therapy

+{{< hint info >}}
-> When learning, I have a tendency to try and apply abstract concepts to all sorts of different things - I have to adopt the language of the ideas and test it out in different (occasionally bizarre) realms.
-It seems that if I don't 'get' something at a very intuitive and general level, I set my confidence levels quite low.
-This is at least true for procedural memories, although I always seem to have a good capacity for episodic recall.
+When learning, I have a tendency to try to apply new abstract concepts to all sorts of different things - I have to adopt the language of the ideas and test it out in different (occasionally bizarre) realms.
+It seems that if I don't 'get' something at an intuitive and general level, can't talk about it in lots of different ways, I set my confidence levels quite low, discounting whatever perfectly ordinary learning I have done.
+This is at least true for procedural memories, although I always seem to have a good capacity for episodic recall - misc facts and figures.

-> When it come to therapy, I found myself leaning on my episodic recall to 'pass the test', as it were.
+When it come to therapy, I found myself leaning on my episodic recall to 'pass the test', as it were.
 I wasn't *really* understanding procedural aspects with any flexibility or applicability - which is literally the point of therapies like CBT.
+Just like learning the templates in maths or chemistry to get through exams without understanding, it was quite an unpleasant and somewhat unrewarding endeavour.

-> I think this particular aspect of my cognitive profile indicates why I gravitate toward philosophy - I'm inclined to treat all ideas and concepts as scale-free[0].
-The world of code is no exception:
+I think this particular aspect of my cognitive profile indicates why I gravitate toward abstraction, philosophy and programming - my intuition is to work with concepts in a sort-of 'scale-invariant' way.

-> Below I use an analogy from Object-Oriented programming to discuss the trade-offs of this 'generalisability' approach to understanding.
+Below I use an analogy from Object-Oriented programming to discuss the trade-offs of this 'generalisability' approach to understanding.
 Going forward, I provide an example of how this concept can be applied therapeutically, in regard to reducing the complexity of our "shoulds and oughts".
 I provide reasons and methods for doing so, drawing from advice intended for programmers writing programs.

-> [0] more on that particular idea will come in later posts.
+{{< /hint >}}

 What seems to be in common among almost every forum where advice can upvoted is that the absolute worst advice reaches the top, and hard-earned and plain advice sits placidly in the middle.
 A self-reinforcing culture of 'rationally-acquired best advice' tends to emerge.
 Another thing in common are the psychological traits they encourage - perfectionism, all-or-nothing thinking, and massively warped expectations which encourage imposter syndrome.